AkshayJadhav96/Real-Time-Connect-Four-Game/README.md

 Join a Room: Your friend can enter the Room ID you shared and click "Join Room" to start the game.

 ## 🔮 Future Improvements
-Deployment: Containerize the application with Docker for easy deployment.

 Game State Persistence: Use a database like Redis to maintain game states across server restarts.